donbonifacio/blog/content/post/leveling-up-developers.md

 do.
 But there's sometimes inertia or beliefs that constrain us.
 I may suggest some change and get a _"I don't have time for that"_ excuse.
 Usually this means:

-1. I don't think that the change brings value enough for me to invest time in it
+1. I don't think that the change brings enough value for me to invest time in it
 1. I believe the change is good, but it will compromise my productivity

-For 1), it's usually me that didn't provide enough value.
+Regarding 1), usually I didn't sell my suggestion well.
 Sometimes I may actually be presenting solutions to problems they never had.
-Or I may even need to question my own beliefs and consider if the change is really good.
+Or I may even need to [question my own beliefs](/post/how-to-convince-others-that-we-are-right/) and consider if the change is really good.

 Option 2) is more common.
 To _change_ we need to invest.
 We leave our [comfort zone](/post/comfort-zone-index/) when we're